kuba7134/mymovies/README.md

 Fullstack MERN app

-sign up(cam be made up data) and sign in to see full app.
+sign up(can be made up data) and sign in to see full app.

 https://mymovies7134.netlify.app/